Soojin-Lee0819/Computational-Artwork/January26/README.md

 # Assignment 1:Processing Self Portrait

 ## Project Description
 This project is a self-portrait drawn entirely by code using basic drawing functions in Processing.
 I used simple shapes to create a cartoon-like self-portrait.
-Since this was my first project using Processing, the main focus was on understanding the principles of coding.
-I mainly used simple shapes such as circle, ellipse, rectangle, and strokes instead of making a realistic representation of myself.
-I focused on capturing the character and personality of myself in the portrait.
+Since this was my first project using Processing, the main focus was on understanding the principles of coding and I mainly used simple shapes such as circle, ellipse, rectangle, and strokes.
+Instead of making a realistic representation of myself, I focused on capturing the character and personality of myself in the portrait.
 The scope of this project was to create a non-dynamic static image but as I was exploing some features on Processing, I added some dynamic animation features like changing colors, moving eyebrows, and enlarging blush to make it more engaging for the viewers.

 Below is the image of my final self portrait: